 This subtle but powerful shift in thinking opens up a whole new world of opportunities.
-The role of marketing evolves from a necessary evil, a task to be checked, a "hack" to be discovered, into a dialogue with the market, a process of discovery, development and distribution.
+The role of marketing evolves from a necessary evil, a task to be completed, a "hack" to be stumble upon, into a dialogue with the market: a process of discovery, development and distribution.

 Understanding that you are not the customer forces you to ask who the customer is, how best to solve their problems and how to communicate with them.

-Get new articles in your inbox.
-No spam, no fluff.
+Subscribe and get new articles in your inbox.